-To download high quality images from the Internet, we first create a list of verbs that are likely to be associated with human characters such as 'talk', 'walk', 'run', 'sit', etc. Some actions involve interaction between the the character and a scene object.
-Hence, we generate another list of verb-object phrases such as 'ride bicycle', 'play tennis', 'eat apple', etc. The complete list contains about 300 verbs and phrases 1.
-We combine each verb/phrase with 'man', 'woman', 'boy' or 'girl' respectively, and search for the combined keywords online.
+Acquisition To download high quality images from the Internet, we first create a list of verbs that are likely to be associated with human characters such as 'talk', 'walk', 'run', 'sit', etc. Some actions involve interaction between the character and a scene object.
+Hence, we generate another list of verb-object phrases such as 'ride bicycle', 'play tennis', 'eat apple', etc. In this paper, we used a list containing about 300 verbs and phrases .
+We combine each verb/phrase with 'man', 'woman', 'boy' or 'girl' respectively, and search for images using the combined keywords online.
 This combination generates over 1,200 queries, where each one typically returns around 3,000 images.
-Excluding repeated images, we get around 3 million images in total, each with an action label.
+Excluding repeated images, we collect around 3 million images, each with an action label.
+Note that our database construction pipeline can be easily extended to more keywords and image collections.